 This course is a systematic study of the various elements that make up the Earth's physical environment, weather, climate, vegetation and landforms.
-In this course students will learn to: interpret maps and analyze geospatial data; understand and explain the implications of associations and networks among phenomena in places; recognize and interpret the relationships among patterns and processes at different scales of analysis; define regions and evaluate the regionalization process; characterize and analyze changing interconnections among places.
+In this course students will learn to: interpret maps and analyze geospatial data; understand and explain the implications of associations and networks among phenomena in places; recognize and interpret the relationships among patterns and processes at different scales of analysis; define regions and regionalization evaluate the process; characterize and analyze changing interconnections among places.
+Prerequisite(s): Science in the Movies scientific efforts to comprehend the workings of our solar system.
+Upon successful completion of this course, students will be able to carry out an experiment using the scientific method, explain and define the principles and terminology of physical science, and use formulas to solve related problems.
 Prerequisite(s): Science in the Movies